-These Best Ever Hush Puppies are crispy on the outside, and light 'n tender on the inside.
+These Best-Ever Hush Puppies are crispy on the outside and light 'n tender on the inside.
 They have a delicious sweet cornbread, fresh jalapeño, and onion taste.
-Plus, the easy prep and cooking instructions are what make these fried golden rounds a 'best ever' quick bread recipe!
+Plus, the easy prep and cooking instructions make these fried golden rounds a 'best ever' quick bread recipe!

 I’m an Amazon Associate.
 Please note that there are Affiliate Links in the content of the Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 Thank you!

 Why Do They Call It A Hush Puppy?

 It's been said that Hush Puppy got its name and origin from way back when.
 While fishermen were cooking their fresh catch of the day, they would fry up pieces of dough and feed them to their dogs to silence their annoying barking.
 Thus naming the fried cornbread rounds hush puppies.
 Cute, huh?

 I thought so!

 Somehow, humans began consuming these little snacks, too.
 These little fried dough balls are so versatile.
 They aren't just for serving with fried fish but can be a delicious snack, appetizer, or side dish for other main meals.